alexsaunderswps/User-Guides/web_portal_device_management_guide.md

 1. Navigate to the Wildxr.org website
 2. Log In with your Username and Password *(may be provided by WPS staff)*
 3. Navigate to the Admin -> Devices page
-4. Edit an exisitng or Add a new Device
+4. Edit an existing or Add a new Device
 5. *If adding a new device - you will need to launch the WildXR application to generate a device id*
 6. Verify the device settings